-14.2 (f) Exploitation
+(f) Exploitation

-(i) Exploitation of intellectual property through technology transfer may be undertaken by the owner singly or in combination with another party.
+(i) Exploitation of intellectual property through Innovation Transfer may be undertaken by the owner singly or in combination with another party.

-(ii) The parties exploiting the property shall reach a mutually agreeable arrangement including ownership and revenue sharing which shall be reduced to writing.

-(iii) In the event that the employee reaches an agreement to use the offices of the University or the Technology and Research Development Office of Carleton University, disputes shall be handled in accordance with Article 14.6.
-Individuals using the offices of external agencies should include a dispute resolution mechanism in their written agreements.

-(g) Article 14.2 shall not apply to intellectual property resulting from work financed by a grant or contract where the granting or contracting body, as a condition of the grant or contract, requires that any technology rights be assigned to it.
+- 14.2 (f) (ii) The parties exploiting the property shall reach a mutually agreeable arrangement including ownership and revenue sharing which shall be reduced to writing. - (iii) In the event that the employee reaches an agreement to use the offices of the University or the Innovation Transfer Office of Carleton University, disputes shall be handled in accordance with Article 14.6.
+Individuals using the offices of external agencies should include a dispute resolution mechanism in their written agreements. - (g) Article 14.2 shall not apply to intellectual property resulting from work financed by a grant or contract where the granting or contracting body, as a condition of the grant or contract, requires that any technology rights be assigned to it.